rasterio/rasterio/DESIGN.rst

 Array
 -----

-DataAccessor trades in not-sparse (dense) unlabeled Numpy arrays with a minimum dimension of 2: row and column, or line and pixel.
+A DataAccessor trades in not-sparse (dense) unlabeled Numpy arrays with a minimum dimension of 2: row and column, or line and pixel.
 In the case of multichannel/multiband datasets, like RGB imagery, there can also be a third dimension corresponding to the channel or band.
 For these, the dimensions would
 be: band, row, and column, in that order.

+Elements of these arrays generally represent values integrated over an area.
+Gridded point data can be handled, but it is not the default as it is with, for example, xarray.

 rasterio.path.Path
 ------------------